sequenceiq/blog/source/_posts/2014-07-25-cloudbreak-technology.markdown

 1. Lightweight, portable
 2. Build once, run anywhere
 3. VM - without the overhead of a VM
-  * Each virtualised application includes not only the application and the necessary binaries and libraries, but also an entire guest operating system
+  * Each virtualized application includes not only the application and the necessary binaries and libraries, but also an entire guest operating system
   * The Docker Engine container comprises just the application and its dependencies.
 It runs as an isolated process in userspace on the host operating system, sharing the kernel with other containers.
     ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/images/vm.png)